zuiko21/minimOS/architecture.md

 pointer to the last installed *kernel **jump table*** for this matter.

-On the other hand, passing a NULL pointer to any interrupt-setting function will simply return the original pointer.
-This might be deprecated as the standard interface for *patching* kernel functions will also return the *previous* address, thus allowing both **head and tail patching**, like this:
+On the other hand, passing a NULL pointer to any interrupt-setting function will simply return the original pointer, no matter that the standard interface for *patching* kernel functions will also return the *previous* address, thus allowing both **head and tail patching**, like this: